Saturday, January 19, 2013

 Translation: For this, and other crimes, those responsible are being judged.
 Participate in federal court hearings.
 The tribunal is located at Concepcion Arenales and Paunero.
 Attendance is a right.

 Anyone that the dictatorship found to be against the government was hunted down.
 The militia broke into the homes of suspected dissidents.
 They searched for books and papers containing insurgency or idealistic topics.
 Then they’d abduct their target, and the families would never see or hear from them again.
-Of course, not all of those who were abducted were taken from their homes.
+Of course, not all of these abductees were taken from their homes.
 Several protestors rallied out in the streets, only to have their clothes stained by the riot patrols and later picked off one by one.

-The province of Cordoba honored those that have disappeared by posting photos, and the date of their disappearance in Plaza San Martin.
+The province of Cordoba honored those that have disappeared by posting photos and the date of their disappearance in Plaza San Martin.
+It's a safe bet that other provinces have done the same.

 In some parts of the world... it still is.